viax-io/viaxcli/README.md

 send-email-task                True  Ready                1.0.0    send-email-task-00005
 ```

-To deploy a function you a to zip it beforehand (there is a plan to zip on the fly in future):
+To deploy a function you need to zip it beforehand (there is a plan to zip on the fly in future):
 ```
 $ cd my-fun
 $ zip -r int.zip .